Professor Adam Crawford

 - Website: | Twitter | ORCID

-I am Director of the Leeds Social Sciences Institute which works to support and enhance the Social Sciences at the University of Leeds.
-It does so by fostering interdisciplinary and international research collaborations, promoting relations with external partners in the public, private and third sectors and building capacity through the provision of training and skills development for the next generation of research leaders.
+I am Director of the Leeds Social Sciences Institute working to support and enhance the Social Sciences at the University of Leeds.
+The LSSI does so by fostering interdisciplinary and international research collaborations, promoting relations with external partners in the public, private and third sectors and building capacity through the provision of training and skills development for the next generation of research leaders.
+LSSI runs the ESRC Impact Acceleration Account (the largest in the UK) and is the Leeds arm of the ESRC funded White Rose Doctoral Training Partnership.
+LSSI has forged strategic international partnerships with sister social science institutes, notably the Institute for Social Science Research (ISSR) at the University of Queensland and the Instituto de Investigaciones Gino Germani (IIGG) at the University of Buenos Aires.

-I am Director of the N8 Policing Research Partnership – a research based collaboration between the N8 Universities and 11 police forces and Offices of Police and Crime Commissioners in the north of England.
+Until May 2020 I was the Director of the N8 Policing Research Partnership – a research based collaboration between the N8 Universities and 11 police forces and Offices of Police and Crime Commissioners in the north of England.
+I remain the Prinicipal Investigator on the HEFCE/OfS Catalyst Grant that has supported the N8 PRP since 2015, until it concludes at the end of 2020.

 I am a panel member and Interdisciplinary Research Advisor for the Law Unit of Assessment (Sub-panel 18) for the Research Excellence Framework, REF 2021.
-I was also a panel member at REF 2014.
+I was also a panel member on the Law Sub-Panel at REF 2014.

 I am a Fellow of the Academy of Social Sciences and a lifetime honorary member of the British Society of Criminology.
 I am also a member of Her Majesty’s Inspectorate of Constabulary, and Fire & Rescue Service’s Academic Reference Group.